Discover all stages of Alfa Romeo’s legendary history

 His greatest success, however, undoubtedly came in Touring Car racing, where Larini raced primarily for Alfa Romeo and earned wins in the 1986 Italian Formula 3 Championship, the 1992 Italian Superturismo Championship, and the 1993 DTM Championship.
 In 1995, he was part of the Alfa Corse racing team, competing in the International Touring Car Championship and Deutsche Tourenwagen Meisterschaft.

-Pricing and offers may change at any time without notification.
+Package Pricing - Pricing and offers may change at any time without notification.
 To get full pricing details, see your Retailer.